CiscoDevNet/terraform-provider-nd/docs/index.md

 # Nexus Dashboard (ND)

-Cisco Nexus Dashboard is a central management console for multiple data center sites and a common platform for hosting Cisco data center operation services, such as Nexus Dashboard Insights and Nexus Dashboard Orchestrator.
-These services are available for all the data center sites and provide real time analytics, visibility, assurance for network policies and operations, as well as policy orchestration for the data center fabrics, such as Cisco ACI or Cisco NDFC.
+Cisco Nexus Dashboard is a central management console for multiple data center sites and a common analytics solution for Cisco data center operations.
+Nexus Dashboard allows users to manage multiple data center sites and provide real time analytics, visibility, assurance for network policies and operations, as well as policy orchestration for the data center fabrics, such as Cisco ACI or Cisco NDFC or standalone Nexus 9000 switches.

 # Cisco ND Provider